nordlow/compiler-benchmark/README.md

 ## Noteworthy observations

-Note that the generic C++ and D versions compiles about 1.5 to 2 times slower whereas generic Rust version interestingly is processed faster than the non-generic version.
+The generic C++ and D versions compiles about 1.5 to 2 times slower whereas generic Rust version interestingly is processed faster than the non-generic version.

-Also Note that GCC and Clang doesn't perform all semantic checks for C++ (because it's too costly).
-This is in contrast to D's and Rust's compilers that perform all of them.

 ## Sample run output

 The output on my Intel® Core™ i7-4710HQ CPU @ 2.50GHz × 8 with 16 GB of memory